1. What is the ABS Function in Oracle?

 ·

-Indexes: The ABS
+Indexes: The ABS function will not

 use an index effectively because the operation changes the data, meaning the